quinnouyang/CrossyNotes/README.md

 ### Credits

-Team: Quinn Ouyang, Vinit Khatavkar, Han Ni, Haizi Yu Starter Code: https://github.com/danba340/frogger
+Team: Quinn Ouyang, Vinit Khatavkar, Han Ni

-### Contact

-For any inquiries, feedback, or support requests, you can reach out to us at:
-Office: EW 230F
+Starter Code: https://github.com/danba340/frogger

 Thank you for choosing Crossy Notes!
 We hope you enjoy the harmonious experience of creating music with Beethoven as you traverse the roads and collect music elements.
 Have a melodious time composing your masterpiece!